smaclell/smaclell.github.io/_drafts/essential-configuration.md

 flags and other use cases that should be short lived.
 Put a reminder into the code or issue tracker to come back and remove the setting later.
-We included a bunch of configuration so more complicated options could be configured explicitly to provide a fall back if some infrastructure was not working.
+We included a bunch of configuration so more complicated options could be configured explicitly to provide a fall back if some infrastructure was not working or workaround issues in the code.
 We have since made these areas robust enough that the extra settings can be removed.

 **Can it be simpler?** You could have users provide large lists of options or